stijn-dejongh/lovecraft_public_domain/raw_converts/pg.md

 It was the Swan of Avon, once a God among men, and still a God among Gods:

-&ldquo;Write, write, that from the bloody course of war,
+ "Write, write, that from the bloody course of war,
 My dearest master, your dear son, may hie;
 Bless him at home in peace, whilst I from far,
-His name with zealous fervour sanctify.&rdquo;
+His name with zealous fervour sanctify. "

 Accents still more familiar arose as Milton, blind no more, declaimed immortal harmony:

-&ldquo;Or let thy lamp at midnight hour
+ "Or let thy lamp at midnight hour
 Be seen in some high lonely tower,
 Where I might oft outwatch the Bear
 With thrice-great Hermes, or unsphere
 The spirit of Plato, to unfold
 What worlds or what vast regions hold
-Th&rsquo; immortal mind, that hath forsook
+Th' immortal mind, that hath forsook
 Her mansion in this fleshly nook.

     *  *  *  *

 Sometime let gorgeous Tragedy
 In sceptred pall come sweeping by,
-Presenting Thebes, or Pelops&rsquo; line,
+Presenting Thebes, or Pelops' line,
-Or the tale of Troy divine.&rdquo;
+Or the tale of Troy divine. "

 Last of all came the young voice of Keats, closest of all the messengers to the beauteous faun-folk:

-&ldquo;Heard melodies are sweet, but those unheard
+ "Heard melodies are sweet, but those unheard
-Are sweeter; therefore, ye soft pipes, play on.&nbsp;.&nbsp;.&nbsp;.
+Are sweeter; therefore, ye soft pipes, play on. . . .

     *  *  *  *

 When old age shall this generation waste,
 Thou shalt remain, in midst of other woe
-Than ours, a friend to man, to whom thou say&rsquo;st,
+Than ours, a friend to man, to whom thou say'st,
-&lsquo;Beauty is truth&mdash;truth beauty&rsquo;&mdash;that is all
+&lsquo;Beauty is truth--truth beauty'--that is all
-Ye know on earth, and all ye need to know.&rdquo;
+Ye know on earth, and all ye need to know. "

   As the singer ceased, there came a sound in the wind blowing from far Egypt, where at night Aurora mourns by the Nile for her slain son Memnon.
-To the feet of the Thunderer flew the rosy-fingered Goddess, and kneeling, cried, &ldquo;Master, it is time I unlocked the gates of the East.&rdquo; And Phoebus, handing his lyre to Calliope, his bride among the Muses, prepared to depart for the jewelled and column-raised Palace of the Sun, where fretted the steeds already harnessed to the golden car of day.
+To the feet of the Thunderer flew the rosy-fingered Goddess, and kneeling, cried,  "Master, it is time I unlocked the gates of the East. " And Phoebus, handing his lyre to Calliope, his bride among the Muses, prepared to depart for the jewelled and column-raised Palace of the Sun, where fretted the steeds already harnessed to the golden car of day.
 So Zeus descended from his carven throne and placed his hand upon the head of Marcia, saying:

-  &ldquo;Daughter, the dawn is nigh, and it is well that thou shouldst return before the awaking of mortals to thy home.
+   "Daughter, the dawn is nigh, and it is well that thou shouldst return before the awaking of mortals to thy home.
 Weep not at the bleakness of thy life, for the shadow of false faiths will soon be gone, and the Gods shall once more walk among men.
 Search thou unceasingly for our messenger, for in him wilt thou find peace and comfort.
-By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth.&rdquo; As Zeus ceased, the young Hermes gently seized the maiden and bore her up toward the fading stars; up, and westward over unseen seas.
+By his word shall thy steps be guided to happiness, and in his dreams of beauty shall thy spirit find all that it craveth. " As Zeus ceased, the young Hermes gently seized the maiden and bore her up toward the fading stars; up, and westward over unseen seas.

     *  *  *  *